Quick Query Form

 We hold professional membership of the Society of Chartered Surveyors Ireland (SCSI), Royal Institution of Chartered Surveyors (RICS) and the Chartered Association of Building Engineers (CABE).
 Membership of these professional bodies requires that we carry Professional Indemnity (PI) insurance.

 MSCSI MRICS - Chartered Building Surveyor

-Patrick is actively involved in the Society of Chartered Surveyors Ireland (SCSI) as an APC Assessor as well as being on the current Technical Assessment Board of the SCSI.
-Patrick’s formalised his interest in building conservation by completing a Post Graduate Diploma in Building Repair and Conservation in Trinity College Dublin in 2016.
+Patrick is actively involved in the Society of Chartered Surveyors Ireland (SCSI) as an APC Assessor.
+Patrick formalised his interest in building conservation by completing a Post Graduate Diploma in Building Repair and Conservation in Trinity College Dublin in 2016.

 BSc (Hons) Building Surveying - Registered Building Surveyor

 Ian joined the practice in 2010 and since then has carried out a diverse range of building surveying activities including measured surveys, pre-purchase and condition surveys for commercial and residential properties, defects analysis, snagging and technical due diligence.
 Ian is particularly experienced in surveying and assessing defects associated with period properties.

 The title “Chartered” when related to a building surveyor, is a protected title and only those who have earned membership into the Royal Institution of Chartered Surveyors (RICS) have the right to use it.
 The title shows that a surveyor has achieved the ‘gold standard’ of professional competence.

 Chartered Building Surveyors are specifically educated and trained to carry out building inspections and other related services so you can be assured of the highest standards.
 Chartered Building Surveyors are experts in diagnosing building defects and in building pathology generally.